|Human hair extension at-home maintenance and care.

 5. Microfiber towels - You never want to use a cotton towel on your hair, whether you have

 hair extensions or not.
-Cotton is rough on the cuticle layer of the hair and can create tangling
+Cotton is rough on the cuticle layer of the hair and can create

-you to gently squeeze excess moisture from the hair.
+will allow you to gently squeeze excess moisture from the hair.

 6. Styling products that do not contain synthetic oils or silicones - Many products are

-loaded with synthetic oils and silicones which build up on your natural hair and extension hair
+loaded with synthetic oils and silicones which build up on your natural hair and extension

-products to use.
+the appropriate products to use.

 7. A large-tooth comb to separate and de-tangle wet hair